afontaine/ECE421/sparse_matrix/Questions.md

     Or for the case of a collection of key-value-pairs for a SparseMatrix you could format the key to be the comma-seperated list of indices used to access an element.
     Or create hash of hashes of hashes etc like the arrays mentioned previously.

     This would require some major algorithm and contract changes.
 Such as having the element accessor (:[]) accept *args, and then evaluating the length of the args to see if it matches the current dimension of the matrix.
-Most of the algorithms would also need to be recursive or iterative up to n times to accomadiate the variable dimension length of the matrix.
+Most of the algorithms would also need to be recursive or iterative up to n times to accommodate the variable dimension length of the matrix.